wendyverdonk93/docs/content/payment-methods/wallet/paypal/activate-paypal.md

 These instructions are in English.
 If your PayPal webpage is in another language, you can change the language easily with the links at the rightside bottom of any page.

 ###  Account configuration
-1. Login into https://www.paypal.com with your business account
+1. Log in to https://www.paypal.com with your business account
 2. Click on the gear icon in the upper right corner and select _Account Settings_
 3. Select _Account access_ and click _Update_ behind API access
 4. Click on _Grant API permission_